Helmholtz Forum Earth and Environment

 The Helmholtz Association of German Research Centers is Germany's largest research organization.
 With 18 centers, around 46,000 employees, and an annual budget of approximately 6.3 billion euros (2023), it is also one of the largest scientific research organizations worldwide.

-In the Helmholtz Research Field Earth & Environment, scientists investigate the natural foundations of life on our planet—from the land surface to the oceans to the polar regions—in order to better understand the causes and consequences of global environmental changes such as climate change, species extinction, environmental pollution, and natural hazards, and to provide scientifically robust knowledge, innovative technologies, and concrete recommendations to policymakers, industry, and society.
+In the Helmholtz Research Field Earth and Environment, scientists investigate the natural foundations of life on our planet—from the land surface to the oceans to the polar regions—in order to better understand the causes and consequences of global environmental changes such as climate change, species extinction, environmental pollution, and natural hazards, and to provide scientifically robust knowledge, innovative technologies, and concrete recommendations to policymakers, industry, and society.

 - Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI)